JonnyJD/python-discid/doc/usage.rst

 Advanced
 --------
-Python-discid can do more than just provide the MusicBrainz Disc ID.
+:mod:`discid` can do more than just provide the MusicBrainz Disc ID.
 You can get details about the tracks an fetch additional features like the ISRCs and the MCN, which is basically the EAN/UPC of the disc::